Seaton residential property owned on a long lease is a wasting asset because a leaseholder merely owns the property for a set term.

 Accord Mortgages | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

 Lease extensions in Seaton can be a difficult process.
-We recommend you secure professional help from a lawyer and valuer with experience in this area.
+We recommend you obtain professional help from a lawyer and valuer with experience in this area.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Seaton lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have in-depth market knowledge dealing with Seaton lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Subsequent to lengthy discussions with the freeholder of her garden flat in Seaton, Alice commenced the lease extension process just as the lease was approaching the all-important eighty-year deadline.
-The transaction completed in February 2007.
-The landlord’s fees were negotiated to approximately 500 GBP.
+After unsuccessful negotiations with the landlord of her first floor flat in Seaton, Shannon commenced the lease extension process just as the lease was approaching the all-important 80-year deadline.
+The lease extension was finalised in August 2009.
+The freeholder’s charges were negotiated to about 600 pounds.